Just-in-Time (JIT) Permissions

 }

-Mark task complete and revoke all associated JIT tokens.
+Mark the task complete and revoke all associated JIT tokens.

 HTTP/1.1 403 Forbidden